Kroc/pling-z80/docs/pling!.md

 ## Functions:

-A lambda is a fixed, immutable list of values.
-A "value" is a number, a string, an expression, a function, other lambdas, and any other types.
+A lambda is a fixed, immutable list of Words.
+A "Word" is a number, a string, an expression, a function, other lambdas, and any other types.
+The term comes from Forth, where any space-separated set of characters is known as a "word".

 Lambdas begin with `:` and end with `;`.